stackbit-projects/first-stackbit-test-de2d6/content/pages/pricing.md

           not have the capability.
       - title: Why is your health check so expensive?
         content: >
-          A faulty website is holding your business back.
+          A faulty website will hold your business back.
 Slow loading times or difficult navigation cause customers to leave the site without giving you their details.
 How much is it worth to your business to make sure that customers love using your website?